nasuni-labs/nasuni-dashboards/README.md

 If Telegraf reports errors in **/var/log/telegraf/telegraf.log**, the source of the problem is most likely with the formatting or contents of telegraf.conf.

 #### Telegraf.conf Format Validation
-The telegraf.conf file uses the [TOML](https://toml.io/en/) file format.
+The telegraf.conf file uses the [TOML](https://toml.io/en/) format.
 Omitting or adding unexpected characters to telegraf.conf can invalidate the configuration file.
 You can validate telegraf.conf using a TOML file validator like the [TOML Lint](https://www.toml-lint.com/) website.

 #### Validating Telegraf.conf Contents
 Run the following command to test telegraf.conf (the command will report a verbose error if it encounters a problem):